wsjung0516/angular/index.md

 ## Welcome to Angular Pages

 Sub title #1 is part of the articles that I studies and lecture to our co-worker.
-It is high qualiy one, some of them is not easy to understand at the first glance, but has very useful technic to apply programming.
+It is high qualiy one, some of them is not easy to understand at the first glance, but has very useful technic to apply advanced Angular programming.

 ### 1. High quality Angular articles